 About

-On this website, you will find information on my various research projects and my teaching as well as complete lists of publications and talks.
+Below, you will find information on my various research projects and my teaching as well as complete lists of publications and talks.
 You can also download my current CV.
 My profiles on various research-related platforms can be reached by clicking on these symbols:

 NEWS